Accelerated BSN FAQs

 May I take my pre-requisite courses at other colleges and transfer them in?

 Many of your pre-requisite courses can be transferred in from other schools.
 You may be asked to provide a course description or syllabus so that we can determine if the course will transfer.
+Contact the Nursing Department with specific questions about transfering courses to USM.

 What if I took Anatomy and Physiology separately, is that ok?